digitaltwinconsortium/dtc-glossary/glossary.md

 > Not physically existing as such but made by software to appear to do so.

 We have used [google's definition of "virtual"](https://www.google.com/search?q=definition+of+virtual), because it captures the *intent* of a [digital twin](#digital-twin) to allow one to *virtually* interact with a portion of reality without *actually* directly interacting with it.
 Virtual observations are indirect (and may be of lower fidelity than actual in-person observations), but sensors may also provide more accurate, quantified observations that can be recorded for future reference.
-The digital virtual world is also more *accessible* that the real one, and it is *machine-readable*, so that computers can query it and perform analytics and simulations on it.
+The digital virtual world is also more *accessible* that the real one, and it is *machine-readable*, so that computers can query it and perform analytics and simulations with it.

 "Virtual" is not technically a synonym for "digital", but in the context of a [digital twin](#digital-twin) the virtual world is implemented digitally, and the terms are used somewhat interchangeably.
 "Virtual" conveys more of the *intent* of creating an accessible replica of the real world and "digital" conveys an important *implementation detail*.

 Thus the intent of the term "[virtual representation](#virtual-representation)" was to convey a digital artefact that serves as a "virtual replica" of the real-world or a "virtual world" that mirrors the real world.
-The [virtual representation](#virtual-representation) consists of [digital models](#digital-model) with different [modeling perspectives](#model), but by "joining" them together with [digital threads](#digital-thread) we achieve a complex, multi-facetted model (aka "representation") that is greater than the sum of its parts.
-The [virtual representation](#virtual-representation) aspires to give the "appearance of" a reality that is richer than any individual [digital model](#digital-model).
+The [virtual representation](#virtual-representation) consists of [stored representations](#stored-representation) with different [modeling perspectives](#model), but by "joining" them together with [digital threads](#digital-thread) we achieve a complex, multi-facetted model (aka "representation") that is greater than the sum of its parts.
+The [virtual representation](#virtual-representation) aspires to give the "appearance of" a reality that is richer than any individual [stored representation](#stored-representation).

 *Back to [Table of Contents](#table-of-contents).*